What Can Guinea Pigs Eat? (Safe Foods List)

 - Guinea pigs can eat all colors of bell pepper – green, yellow, orange, red

-- Provide an excellent source of Vitamin C
+- Provides an excellent source of Vitamin C

 - Safe to feed daily – 1/8 of a large pepper or 1/4 of a smaller pepper

-- Yellow bell peppers are highest in Vitamin C
+- Yellow bell peppers are the highest in Vitamin C

 - Read More: Can Guinea Pigs Eat Sweet Bell Peppers?